Sendible insights The Best Time to Upload Reels on Instagram for Maximum Reach

 • Younger audiences (Teens, Gen Z): Often late-night scrollers who are active after traditional work hours.
 Peak times are around 7-10 p.m., and surprisingly high activity after 11 p.m.

-• Working professionals (Millennials and older): Engage heavily during commute times, or when commuting if working from home (7-9 a.m., 5-7 p.m.), and during lunch breaks (12-1 p.m.).
+• Working professionals (Millennials and older): Engage heavily during commute times (7-9 a.m., 5-7 p.m.) and during lunch breaks (12-1 p.m.).
 Evening scrolling is normal, too, of course, but with a drop-off that occurs earlier than among younger audiences.

 • Parents and caregivers: Most active during children's nap times (if pre-school), and after bedtime, creating unique posting opportunities.